Preparing to travel to China?

-A VPN or Virtual Private Network is basically the long-standing rival of the Great Firewall of China.
-It basically evades the Internet censorship and give the people access to the blocked sites.
+A VPN or Virtual Private Network is the long-standing rival of the Great Firewall of China.
+It evades the Internet censorship and gives the people access to the blocked sites.
 Of course, China made their ways to block certain VPN providers like OpenVPN, StrongVPN and PureVPN.
-But then, this censorship is a hard battle to fight as there still are numerous VPN providers in the web that accessible and perfectly working.
+But then, this censorship is a hard battle to fight as there still are numerous VPN providers in the web that are accessible and perfectly working.

-In 2014, people, mostly students, started a pro-democracy protests in Hongkong.
-Photos were instantly shared in Facebook, Twitter and Instagram like fire.
-China seemed threatened how these photos could be an inspiration to its people to start protests against their own government – hence blocked the most popular photo-sharing platform.
+In 2014, people, mostly students, started pro-democracy protests in Hong Kong.
+Photos were instantly shared on Facebook, Twitter and Instagram like fire.
+China seemed threatened by how these photos could be an inspiration to its people to start protests against their own government.
+Thus, it blocked the most popular photo-sharing platform.

 To keep the unfavourable information away from people, China has blocked certain pages of Wikipedia containing misleading and adverse information.
-Also, just recently, the government of China introduced the digitized Chinese Encyclopedia – which is rumoured to go public in 2018, this would apparently serve as an alternative to Wikipedia.
+Also, just recently, the government of China introduced the digitized Chinese Encyclopedia – which is rumoured to go public in 2018.
+No updates yet as of this time.
+This would apparently serve as an alternative to Wikipedia.
 Once the Chinese encyclopedia is released, Wikipedia would probably be fully blocked by then.

 Whatsapp (updated September 2017)